If revision is still on the cards, remember it’s quality that matters, not quantity.

 - Taking succinct notes while reading.

 This video features a memory test, to illustrate how much more you can remember when a list of random words is associated with visuals and a coherent story.
 It doesn’t demonstrate how one can apply this strategy to school material—however, the knowledge that our ability to remember words (known as “verbal memory”) is limited can spur us on to find alternative ways to boost our memory.

 Master Learning Techniques

 This is one of a series of 11 videos by Long Beach City College on study skills, where a lecturer provides insights and valuable tips that could help students learn much more efficiently.
 Each session is conducted lecture style and time commitment is required to sit through each video.

 In this 45-minute video on studying for tests, the first 10 minutes is devoted to a memory exercise, which demonstrates that students tend to remember only what they read or hear at the beginning and the end of a learning session.
 On average, students are thought to learn best during the first 10 minutes of a study session when they are still fresh, and in the final 10 minutes, where a surge of adrenaline propels them to the finish line.
 The middle stretch of a study session can almost be regarded as “wasted time,” which is why it is commonly recommended that study/reading sessions should not stretch beyond 30 minutes.
 Of course students often have plenty of material to cover, and they can get back to work again after a five-minute break.
 To maximise learning and retention, reading sessions should be further broken down this way:

 The second half of the video focuses on the better way to learn definitions and concepts.
 Memorising definitions word for word is considered poor learning because understanding has not occurred.
 Instead, learning should take place over a four-step process:

 With these four steps, one can be assured that a concept has been fully grasped.
-For more tips and strategies, watch the rest of the videos in the Study Skills series here.
+For more tips and strategies, watch the rest of the videos in the series.